chef/chef-web-docs/chef_master/source/resource_common.rst

      e.run_action(:run)
    end

-where ``e.run_action(:run)`` tells the chef-client to run the ``apt-get update`` command during the compile phase.
+where ``e.run_action(:run)`` tells Chef Infra Client to run the ``apt-get update`` command during the compile phase.
 This example can be found in the ``default.rb`` recipe of the `apt cookbook <https://github.com/chef-cookbooks/apt>`_ that is maintained by Chef.

 **Use the chef_gem resource for Ruby gems**

-A very common use case is to install a gem during the compile phase so that it will be available to the chef-client during the execution phase.
+A very common use case is to install a gem during the compile phase so that it will be available to Chef Infra Client during the execution phase.
 This is why the **chef_gem** resource exists.
 For example, this:

 .. code-block:: ruby